markdoc/docs/pages/docs/tags.md

 ### Tables

-While GitHub Flavored Markdown (GFM) tables are supported, Markdoc uses a list based syntax that allows for easy injection of rich content, like bulleted lists and code samples.
+While GitHub Flavored Markdown (GFM) tables are supported, Markdoc also supports a list based syntax that allows for easy injection of rich content, like bulleted lists and code samples.

 #### Basic table